elastic/elasticsearch-py/docs/helpers.rst

 Helpers
 =======

-Collection of simple helper functions that abstract some specifics or the raw API.
+Collection of simple helper functions that abstract some specifics of the raw API.

 Bulk helpers